machellerogden/joyce/README.md

 ## Usage

 Joyce accepts any type of value.
-If that value happens to have contain the pattern `((.+))` then the inner form of that pattern will be parsed and evaluated within the context of the originally given value.
+Expressions are represented inside strings as `{{<expression>}}`.
+Expressions are parsed and evaluated within the context of the originally given value.

 ### A Basic Example